 - Using shelving will also offer a place to store items (like aprons) that you’ll need quick access to.

-- Try also to maintain an ongoing list of the items inside your storage unit, as well as its location.
+- Try also to maintain an ongoing list of the items inside your storage unit, as well as their location.

 - It’s a good idea to place boxes and other things you’ll need frequent access to towards the front of the unit.
 Then keep the ones that won’t be required until the next season towards the back.
 That way, you’ll easily find things you need on time.